courtneycorlew/courtneycorlew/README.md

 ### Hi, I'm Courtney 👋

-✨ I'm currently a Senior Business Analyst with a background in engineering. ✨

-⭐️ **My tech stack**: React + GraphQL
+✨ After spending 3 years in engineering, I made a transition to work as a product manager. ✨

 ⭐️ **In my spare time I enjoy**: Learning about health and nutrition, reading, and being outdoors